Preparing For A New Family Edition?

 - what additional items to consider?

-Regardless of which method you choose to feed your little one, the list below gives you a clear idea of what you need for baby food items.
+Regardless of which method you choose to feed your little one, the newborn checklist below gives you a clear idea of what you need for baby food items.

 Must-Haves Bedding Essentials